About the National Building Museum

 Our mission is to advance the quality of the built environment by educating people about its impact on their lives.

-The National Building Museum is America’s leading cultural institution devoted to the history and impact of the built environment.
+The National Building Museum is America’s leading cultural institution devoted to interpreting the history and impact of the built environment.
 We do this by telling the stories of architecture, engineering, and design.
 As one of the most family-friendly, awe-inspiring spots in Washington, D.C., we welcome visitors from around the world to our exhibitions, public programs, and festivals.
 Located just four blocks from the National Mall, the Museum occupies a magnificent building with a soaring Great Hall, colossal 75-foot-tall Corinthian columns, and a 1,200-foot terra cotta frieze.

 Since 1985, the Museum has presented more than 200 exhibitions to critical acclaim, including: